 2 - If the Average hourly usage is close to the Max hourly usage, then the minimum was only a small duration, so highlight anything green where the Average is roughly within 75-100% of the Max:

-3 - Minimum utilization required varies by the discount level.
+3 - Minimum utilization required for an RI varies by the discount level.
 The lowest discount level is approximately 20%, so we would look for a minimum utilization of >80%.
-While this is reflected through the Break even (if utilization is low, break even would be very late), we'll double check & filter out only the very high utilization.
+While this is reflected through the Fully Paid Day (if utilization is low, Fully Paid would be very late), we'll double check & filter out only the very high utilization.
 Highlight anything above 90% in green:

 4 - Now we look for a declining usage pattern.
 If the recommendation for the last 7 days is less than the 30 days, usage is declining - and you should consult your business to determine if usage will continue to fall.
 If the 7day Recommended Instance Quantity is equal or more than the 30day Recommended Instance Quantity then highlight the cell green: